Work Based Learning

 Community Partner Action Steps

-Determine what type(s) of partnership(s) you will be a part of
+Determine what type(s) of partnership(s) you are interested in supporting

-Complete the Martin County School District Partner in Education Interest Form https://forms.gle/xxUJ5SaYq7p69W2P8 (completing this form does not guarantee placement)
+Complete the Martin County School District Community Partner Interest Form https://forms.gle/vbzSrN1ariGhBaGQ9 (completing this form does not guarantee placement)

 Email the site CTE Program Specialist with interest; include the description of how you would like to partner